FireSquid6/inkdocs/docs/content/documentation/overview/constructing-your-site.md

 Whenever inkdocs builds a page, it swaps the result of the layout into the `{slot}` tag.
 Additionally, some plugins will add custom scripts to the head, so it's important that your `<head>` be defined in the baseHtml.

+Also, the head should not contain a `<!DOCTYPE html>`.
+This causes inkdocs builds to fail.

 ## Server options

 Server options should look like: